As of 3/1/2022:

 FracFocus was created in 2011 with a single purpose in mind: to simplify the search for chemicals used in hydraulic fracturing operations by location.
 This goal extended not just to providing a one-stop resource for all relevant information, but also to ensuring the information is clear, easy to understand, and not simply a download of industry terminology.

-The original vision began in 2010 through a partnership between the Ground Water Protection Council and the Interstate Oil and Gas Compact Commission, which were aware of and concerned about the time-consuming and inefficient processes in place for consumers who wanted to search for this information.
+The original vision began in 2010 through a partnership between the Ground Water Protection Council and the Interstate Oil and Gas Compact Commission and supported by US DOE, which were aware of and concerned about the time-consuming and inefficient processes in place for consumers who wanted to search for this information.
 In a joint effort, they began planning and seeking input from states, academia, and technology and industry experts to place chemical reporting data at the general public’s fingertips.

 “We’re extremely proud of FracFocus and how it has revolutionized the standard for hydraulic fracturing chemical disclosure,” said Mike Paque, GWPC executive director.
 “We’re excited about the future as we continue to grow and evolve, allowing us to improve the user and reporting company experiences, and to further improve public transparency.”